stanfordnlp/dspy/README.md

 ### Analogy to Neural Networks

-If you're looking for an analogy, think of this one.
 When we build neural networks, we don't write manual _for-loops_ over lists of _hand-tuned_ floats.
 Instead, you might use a framework like [PyTorch](https://pytorch.org/) to compose declarative layers (e.g., `Convolution` or `Dropout`) and then use optimizers (e.g., SGD or Adam) to learn the parameters of the network.

-Ditto! **DSPy** gives you the right minimalistic, general-purpose modules (e.g., `ChainOfThought`, `Retrieve`, etc.) and takes care of optimizing their prompts _for your program_.
+Ditto! **DSPy** gives you the right general-purpose modules (e.g., `ChainOfThought`, `Retrieve`, etc.) and takes care of optimizing their prompts _for your program_ and your metric, whatever they aim to do.
 Whenever you modify your code, your data, or your validation constraints, you can _compile_ your program again and **DSPy** will create new effective prompts that fit your changes.

 ## 1) Installation